zpavelnmru/docker-moodle/README.md

 ## Credits

-This is a fork of [Jon Auer's](https://github.com/jda/docker-moodle) Dockerfile.
+This is a fork of [Jade Auer's](https://github.com/jda/docker-moodle) Dockerfile.
 This is a reductionist take on [sergiogomez](https://github.com/sergiogomez/)'s docker-moodle Dockerfile.